github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/configuring-dependency-review.md

            # Possible values: "critical", "high", "moderate", "low"
            fail-on-severity: critical
   {% ifversion dependency-review-action-licenses %}
-           # You can only include one of these two options: `allow-licenses` and `deny-licences`
+           # You can only include one of these two options: `allow-licenses` and `deny-licenses`
            # ([String]).
 Only allow these licenses (optional)
            # Possible values: Any `spdx_id` value(s) from https://docs.github.com/en/rest/licenses
            allow-licenses: GPL-3.0, BSD-3-Clause, MIT